dgudenkov-foreign-languages-homework/homework/homework-108/sb_p82.md

         7 - for

     b.
-        - have smth with
+        - have smth in common with
         - think about
         - have access to
         - have a talent for
         - pick up on
-        - to be world class at
+        - to be smth at
         - put in

- - When I lived on a student campus I liked argue with my neighbours at night
+ - When I lived in a student campus I like arguing with my neighbors at night
- - I can easily agree with someone if he's right
+ - I can easily agree with someone if he or she is right
  - I have a lot in common with my brother.

  - Every day I worry about situation in Belarus